9 Inspirational & Positive Ways To Spend New Year’s Alone

 If you’re reading this, that means you’re breathing.
 It means you’re alive.

-Regardless of how jacked up your year was, there are still so many things to be grateful for — even if you have to look deeply for them.
+Regardless of how jacked up your year was or the fact that you’re spending NYE alone, there are still so many things to be grateful for — even if you have to look deeply for them.

 Do you appreciate the warm blankets on your bed?
 Maybe you’re thankful for your favorite coffee mug, or your most comfortable shoes.
 Or perhaps you’re grateful that you finally managed to get your email to Inbox Zero.

 Keeping an “attitude of gratitude” may sound a little silly to some, but you’d be surprised at just how much it can positively affect you.

 Not only can it lower your stress and strengthen your fortitude, but it also creates a habit that feeds off of itself because you’re constantly considering the good in life — which can counterbalance negative experiences when they occur.

 Even if last night’s dinner was a baked sweet potato with peanut butter on it because that’s all you had in the cupboard, simply being grateful for having a meal can help shift your focus away from the fact that it wasn’t the ribeye steak your neighbor was eating.

 You can’t feel envy and gratitude at the same time because the feelings are incompatible with one another.

 Additionally, gratitude can block negative emotions, which is especially helpful if you’re struggling with depression.